 It's important to understand that your presence on the mine site will be restricted to activities that do not present unacceptable risk.
-Your safety is your host employer's most important consideration.
+Your safety is everyone's most important consideration.

-STUDENT INFORMATION Please provide information of any medical condition, allergy, medication, disability or other factors which are relevant to this application: Is there any other information you think could be relevant in assessing your suitability?
-What connection do you have to the mining industry, and what understanding of do you have of it?
-STATEMENT BY PARENT OR GUARDIAN The information provided here is accurate to the best of my knowledge.
-I have read the above Workplace Hazards at Mine Sites I am aware that working in a mining environment may involve exposure to risk.
-Signed: Date: STATEMENT BY SHOOL REPRESENTATIVE Reviewed by School Workplace Learning Coordinator: Signed: Date:
+STUDENT INFORMATION ı Please provide information on any medical condition, allergy, medication or disability relevant to this application: - Is there any other informat tion you think could be relevant in ass essing your suitability?

+What connection do you ha ave to the mining industry, and what understanding of do you have of it?

+,

+STATEMENT BY PARENT OR GUARDIAN

+The information provide ded here is accurate to the best of my l nowledge.

+Norkplace Hazards at Mine Sites

+I am aware that working g in a mining environment may involve e exposure to risk.

+Name: Signed: Date:

+STATEMENT BY SCHOOL REPRESENTATIVE

+Reviewed by School Workplace Learning Coordinator:

+·

+Namo Signade Data

+ivallie: signed: Date:

 Please forward this completed form and accompanying Student Placement Record to your school/diocesan representative who may consult with the Catholic Schools NSW Senior Manager: VET, for consideration: voced@csnsw.catholic.edu.au

+APPROVAL FROM DIOCESAN REPRESENTATIVE (where applicable)

+Name: Signed: Date: